-Greenlandic for foreigners is a course material originally developed for self study, but more often used in combination with physical teaching.
+Greenlandic for foreigners is an online course material originally developed for self study, but more often used in combination with teaching.

-It consists of Module I and Module II, which can be installed from download or physical DVD, and a forthcoming online Module III.
+It consists of Module I and Module II, and a forthcoming Module III.

 Module I contains material in the area of 20 – 30 working hours for most beginners for a preliminary review.
 To really learn the content one must expect to invest about twice the effort to include also the learning contained in the three language technology based learning machines included on the DVD.
 The DVD contains: